StackVista/stackstate-agent-integrations/dynatrace_topology/README.md

 ### Prerequisite

-* An API Token from Dynatrace must have access to read the smartscape topology.
+* An API Token from Dynatrace must have access to read the smartscape topology basically `DataExport` API value.

-* Below API endpoints are used for this integration :
+#### REST API Endpoints
+The API Token configured in StackState Agent V2 must have access to read the topology.
+The permission name required for this API token is `Access problems and event feed, metrics, and topology`.
+The API endpoints used in the StackState Agent V2 are defined below:
 * _/api/v1/entity/infrastructure/processes_
 * _/api/v1/entity/infrastructure/hosts_
 * _/api/v1/entity/applications_
 * _/api/v1/entity/infrastructure/process-groups_
 * _/api/v1/entity/services_

+**NOTE**
+* Refer the Dynatrace documentation page on [how to create an API Token](https://www.dynatrace.com/support/help/shortlink/api-authentication#generate-a-token)
+* Read the Dynatrace documentation page on [permission required for your API Token](https://www.dynatrace.com/support/help/shortlink/api-authentication#token-permissions)

 ### Installation